-My practice of AT is informed by Tom's training with John Nicholls and Walter Carrington.
+My practice of AT is informed by Tom's own training with John Nicholls and Walter Carrington.
 Carrington helped preserve and communicate the principles established by F.M.
 Alexander, AT's founder, taught into the present at the Constructive Teaching Centre in London.

 This deeply beneficial way of teaching emphasizes the engagement of the postural muscles via the body's elastic, opposing pulls, encouraging a widening as well as lengthening back, freeing the rib cage for deep and natural breathing.

 AT has changed my life for the better, and helps my pupils, improving how we function every day, enhancing our well-being, and promoting our personal growth.

 I prize the mindful awareness that AT cultivates, and the skills it teaches for becoming healthier and happier.
 It's a joy to share these benefits with others.

 AT is uplifting, literally and figuratively.
 My AT certification is a license and obligation to practice expert care, which begins with taking care of myself.

 I come from Northern California and earned a BA in English Literature from UC Santa Cruz, a scholarly enclave nestled in a redwood forest at the top of a hill scattered with herds of grazing cattle.
 After graduating, I moved to New York City's Upper West Side, joined a church chorus, and shared a choirloft with trained singers and actors.
 To improve my vocal abilities, I took my first AT lessons with Pamela Anderson.